tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 ---
 layout: post
 title: "Building a map in Drupal 8"
-date: 2015-06-16
+date: 2015-07-06
 author: Anne Tomasevich
 tags: drupal8 cartography drupal leaflet
 summary: In this post I'll outline how to create a basic map in Drupal 8 using the Leaflet library within a custom theme and the Views GeoJSON module.
 ---

-Adding a map to a Drupal 7 is made easy by a variety of location storage and map rendering modules.
+Adding a map to a Drupal 7 site is made easy by a variety of location storage and map rendering modules.
 However, at the time of this post most of these modules don't have an 8.x branch ready and thereful aren't usable in Drupal 8.
-Since Savas has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme for redering our map and the Views GeoJSON module to store our data.
+Since Savas has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.

 This tutorial is based on this [excellent post](/2015/05/18/mapping-geojson.html) about mapping with Leaflet and GeoJSON, so check that out for a great primer if you're new to mapping.

 ### Setup

-Before we can get into mapping, you'll need a working Drupal 8 site.
-Savas has previously gone over setting up a D8 site [using Docker](/2015/04/23/drupal-8-docker-bowline-setup.html) and [creating a custom theme](/2015/06/10/d8-theming-basics.html).
+Before we can get into mapping, we'll need a working Drupal 8 site.
+Savas has previously gone over [setting up a D8 site using Docker](/2015/04/23/drupal-8-docker-bowline-setup.html) and [creating a custom theme](/2015/06/10/d8-theming-basics.html).
 That said, you don't need to use Docker or a custom theme based on Classy to create your map - any Drupal 8 instance with a custom theme will do.
 In this tutorial, I'll be referencing our custom theme called Mappy that we created for the [Durham Civil Rights Mapping project](https://github.com/savaslabs/durham-civil-rights-map).

 ### Install contributed modules